anteater/anteater/docs/user_guide.rst

 Anteater can be run with two methods, ``--patchset`` or ``--path``.

-When ``--patchset`` is passed as an argument, it is expected that a text file be provided that consists of a list of files, using a relative or full POSIX path.
+When ``--patchset`` is passed as an argument, it is expected that a text file be provided that consists of a list of files, using a relative or full path.
 Anteater will then iterate scans over each file, with the files seperated by a new line.
 For example::